NearNodeFlash/nnf-container-example/README.md

 * A Workflow is created and contains two directives:
   * Directive for the GFS2 filesystem (that matches the GFS2 storage name in the profile)
   * Directive for the container (that specifies the profile)
+* Workflow is progressed to the PreRun stage, where the container(s) starts

 ## Making a Container Image